page-header

-4-Day High Tatras Slovakia Trek
+4-Day High Tatras Trek in Slovakia

 The High Tatras (Vysoké Tatry in Slovak, Tatry Wysokie in Polish) are a mountain range in the Carpathian Mountains, located in northern Slovakia and southern Poland.
-The mountain range is a protected area in both countries (Tatra National Park of Slovakia & Tatra National Park of Poland) and a designated transboundary UNESCO biosphere reserve.

 Our self-guided High Tatras hut-to-hut hiking trip was organized and compensated by TravelSlovakia.Sk.
 We have nothing but the highest praise for this Slovakian tour operator.
 Their communication is swift, precise, and thorough.
 Every part of our experience was seamless: the booking process, email communication throughout, pre-trek meet-up (with a guide), and the actual trek.